UNC Eshelman School of Pharmacy

 • Community pharmacy, as a practitioner or a manager in a retail pharmacy, clinic, or office practice

-• Health system pharmacy, as practitioner, supervisor, or manager in large or small hospitals, nursing homes, extended care facilities, and health-maintenance organizations
+• Health system pharmacy, as a practitioner, supervisor, or manager in large or small hospitals, nursing homes, extended care facilities, and health-maintenance organizations

 • Pharmaceutical industry, in positions involving research, production, product development, product marketing, and drug information